Elevated walking-working surfaces are especially hazardous.

 d.
 30 inches

-Quick look at a mobile ladder from Martins.
+Quick look at a mobile platform ladder from Gorilla.

 The employer must ensure:

 The steps and platforms of mobile ladder stands and platforms are slip resistant.
 Slip-resistant surfaces must be either an integral part of the design and construction of the mobile